massignan/chat-your-data_python/README.md

 # chat-your-data_python

-This project aims to provide a conversational experience with your own data using ChatGPT-like model, LangChain, Pinecone and OpenAI, all developed in Python your own data saved in one ou more PDF's files.
+This project aims to provide a conversational experience with your own PDFs files data using ChatGPT-like model, LangChain, Pinecone and OpenAI, all developed in Python.

 This app was developed using the followings referemces: